apandy02/vision/README.md

 # Computer Vision

-`Post GenAI Era disclaimer`: I have tried to re-implement papers from scratch here, and have cursor tab disabled while developing things.
-I have used LLMs to help me understand things, find bugs, optimize training and so on, but the main goal here was to learn things, so the first pass of each implementation (the foundation) was written by a human :)

 In this repository, I implement computer vision techniques and ideas that are initially new to me in notebooks.
 Then, if the notebook contains blocks of code that can be re-used for different vision tasks, I put them in files under the `src` directory.